CommandString/Router/README.md

 });
 ```

-Note: the name of the placeholder does not need to match with the name of the parameter that is passed into the route handling function:
+Note: the name of the placeholder does not need to match the name of the parameter that is passed into the route handling function:

 ```php
 $router->get('/movies/{foo}/photos/{bar}', function($req, $res, $movieId, $photoId) {